jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Morale

-When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies HP by half, roll a WIL contest.
+When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies hit points by half, roll a WIL contest.
 If you win, roll your WILL on the **morale** table to see what the surviving enemies do.

 Roll|Morale
 :--|--: